lyhue1991/eat_tensorflow2_in_30_days/Chapter2-1.md

 Colorful image has three channels (RGB), which can be represented as a tensor with rank = 3.

-There is temporal dimension for video so it could be represented as a rank 4 tensor.
+There is a temporal dimension for video so it could be represented as a rank 4 tensor.

-An intuitive way to understand: the number of the layers of square brackets equals to the rank of the tensor.
+An intuitive way to understand: the number of the square brackets equals to the rank of the tensor.

 ```python
 scalar = tf.constant(True)  #A scalar is a rank 0 tensor